 Thoughts from Our

-Director of Education for The Startup Studio
+Founder & CEO of The Startup Studio

 As a former classroom teacher, who now mentors teachers and students through the Learn to Start program and platforms, I am dedicated to creating relevant student outcomes.
 I am asking, encouraging questions, and challenging teachers and students to share their stories, embrace their failures, build relationships, and seek out mentorship so that everyday they are living within and iterating on their answers to the only three questions that matter: Who am I?
 What can I do?
 How do I prove it?

 Students deserve a learning environment defined by trust and transparency to engage in authentic formative development that offers them daily opportunities to answer those three questions.
 The Learn to Start program facilitates that environment and provides the market-based resources for students to engage in experiential learning necessary to grant them the pathway towards free agency and to become the best version of themselves.

 Director of Education for Learn to Start